ninthworld/HDSpritesRepacker/readme.md

 # HDSpritesRepacker - Content Pack Repacker Tool

-This tool will allow you to repack a Content Patcher compatible content pack to work with the Stardew Valley mod [https://www.nexusmods.com/stardewvalley/mods/4024](HD Sprites v1.1+)
+This tool will allow you to repack a Content Patcher compatible content pack to work with the Stardew Valley mod [HD Sprites v1.1+](https://www.nexusmods.com/stardewvalley/mods/4024)

 ## Requirements
 * Windows